WITS – Canada’s bullying-prevention program

 We would love your input, starting with this quick survey about our website.
 Please take 5 minutes to let us know how to serve you better.

 Learning how to prevent bullying doesn’t end at Grade 3.
-With LEADerS, students from Grades 4 – 6 (or 7) take their knowledge of how to “use their WITS” to a new level of engagement:
+With LEADS, students from Grades 4 – 6 (or 7) take their knowledge of how to “use their WITS” to a new level of engagement:

 L ook and listen

 D id it work?